 Average annual total returns are shown on a before- and after-tax basis for the Fund.
-After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+After-tax returns for the Fund are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 After-tax returns shown are not relevant to investors who hold shares through tax-deferred arrangements, such as 401(k) plans or individual retirement plans.

-Krane Funds Advisors, LLC ("Krane" or "Adviser") serves as the investment adviser to the Fund.
+Krane Funds Advisors, LLC serves as the investment adviser to the Fund.

-Mark Schlarbaum, Managing Partner of the Adviser, has served as the lead portfolio manager of the Fund since 2015.
-Jonathan Shelon, Managing Partner and Chief Operating Officer of the Adviser, also serves as a portfolio manager of the Fund.
+Mark Schlarbaum, Head of Capital Markets at the Adviser, has served as the lead portfolio manager of the Fund since 2017.
+Jonathan Shelon, Chief Operating Officer of the Adviser, also serves as a portfolio manager of the Fund.
 Mr. Shelon supports Mr. Schlarbaum and Krane's investment team for the Fund and has been a portfolio manager of the Fund since 2018.
 Mr. Schlarbaum will continue to serve as the Fund's lead portfolio manager.